At world's biggest art fair, squeezed mid-market raises concerns

 There was no shortage of top-ticket works on sale at Art Basel, which opened to the public in the Swiss city on Thursday: a pair of paintings by 20th-century American abstract expressionist Joan Mitchell sold for $14 million apiece during the fair’s opening days, reserved for VIPs.

-“It’s like that magnificent moment,” said Dominique Levy of Gorvy Levy which sold Mitchell’s untitled 1959 work.
+“It’s like that magnificent moment,” said Dominique Levy of Levy Gorvy which sold Mitchell’s untitled 1959 work.

 Marc Glimcher, who heads one of the world’s biggest gallery enterprises, Pace, said: “Art Basel is always good, but it isn’t always this-year good.
 I think many people had the best first day of Art Basel they’ve ever had.”